Autodesk-Forge/FusionData_Workflows/README.md

 3. [Find the Thumbnail of a specific Part](./3.Find%20the%20Thumbnail%20of%20a%20specific%20Part)

-	-  based on the **version id** you can get the thumbnail of a given model.
+	-  based on the **path to a model** (hub name, project name and file name) you can get the thumbnail of a given model.

 ---